 - Massachusetts State Income Taxes

-W-2 Issued by employers in the US shows your total earnings for 2012, what was deducted for US Federal tax, Massachusetts tax, and any other deductions relevant to filing taxes.
-More details
+W-2 issued by employers in the US and mailed to your local or campus mailing address, shows your total earnings for the year, what was deducted for US Federal tax, Massachusetts tax, and any other deductions relevant to filing taxes.
+Some W-2s may now be accessible electronically.

-Form 1042-S Tells you if your country has a tax treaty with the U.S. and how your earnings were affected by this agreement.
-More details
+Form 1042-S sent by Student Employment to your University email address, tells you if your country has a tax treaty with the U.S. and how your earnings were affected by this agreement.

-Form 1098-T Indicates the amount paid to the University as tuition and fees.
+Form 1098-T mailed to your local or campus mailing address, indicates the amount paid to the University as tuition and fees.
 International students do not use 1098-T for tax purposes.
-More details

-Form HC-1099 From your health insurance company saying that you have had health insurance in Massachusetts for at least part of 2012.
+Form HC-1099 mailed to your local mailing address from your health insurance company saying that you have had health insurance in Massachusetts for at least part of the previous tax year.
 This form is necessary for your Massachusetts tax submission.
-More details